 Health History

 Any pre-existing conditions at the time of enrolment will be excluded from cover.
-Russian Blues are generally healthy, but if bladder stones or urinary issues have been diagnosed, these will be excluded.
-Getting cover while your cat is young and healthy is worth considering.
+Russian Blues are generally healthy, but if bladder stones or urinary issues have already been diagnosed, those conditions will be excluded.
+Enrolling while your cat is young and healthy is worth considering.

 📍

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
-Emergency after-hours treatment for urethral blockages can be particularly costly in major centres.
+Vet costs in Sydney and Melbourne tend to be higher than in regional centres, which can affect premiums.
+Emergency after-hours treatment for urethral blockages can be particularly costly in major capital cities.
+Tick risk in coastal NSW and Queensland adds a geographic factor.

 💰

-Choosing a higher excess or lower reimbursement percentage (e.g. 70% instead of 80%) reduces your premium.
-For a generally healthy breed like the Russian Blue, a higher excess may be a practical way to keep premiums low.
+Choosing a higher excess or lower reimbursement percentage (for example 70% instead of 80%) reduces your premium.
+For a generally healthy breed like the Russian Blue, a higher excess may be a practical way to keep premiums low while maintaining meaningful cover.

 📈